 Align with the Sermon’s Theme

 Your quotes should align closely with the sermon’s main message.
 If your sermon is about hope, select a quote that encapsulates that feeling.
 If it’s about love, find a quote that speaks to the heart.
-Staying on theme helps reinforce your message and makes it more memorable for your audience.
+Staying on a theme helps reinforce your message and makes it more memorable for your audience.

 Make It Relatable